DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Related Work

 \textbf{SevenNet}, derived from the Nequip architecture \citep{Batzner_2022_Nequip}, is one of the first MLIPs that support graph-parallel inference \citep{Park_2024}.
 A simulation of 112,000 atoms \ch{Si3N4} was demonstrated by distributing the 0.84 million parameter SevenNet-0 on 8 A100-80GB GPUs.
-However, its graph parallel algorithm is designed to work specifically with the SevenNet implementation and is not easily transferable to other MLIP architectures.
-Furthermore, SevenNet's graph-parallelization relies on the combination of TorchScript and LAMMPS, making it unapplicable to simulation tasks and workflows that are not built upon LAMMPS \citep{ase, Ganose2025Atomate2, Barroso2022Smol, Ko2025Matgl}.
+However, its graph parallel algorithm is not easily transferable to other MLIP architectures and relies on the combination of TorchScript and LAMMPS, making it unapplicable to simulation tasks and workflows that are not built upon LAMMPS \citep{ase, Ganose2025Atomate2, Barroso2022Smol, Ko2025Matgl}.

+In addition, graph-parallelization has been previously explored for training large GNN models \citet{anuroop}.
+In comparison, the parallelization in MLIP inference poses a fundamentally different challenge compared to training.
+During training, the samples are almost always restricted to very small-scale chemical systems due to the computational complexity of acquiring labels.
+In training, the goal of graph-parallelization is to increase MLIP model sizes and batch sizes.
+During inference, graph parallelization is applied for the simulation of a single large chemical system.
+As a result, the application of graph-parallelization in large-scale MLIP simulations remains an open challenge.